 The Company is a 49% shareholder in the electrical contracting company Power Services Limited.
 Power Services holds the lines and technical field service contracts for the EIL network.
-During the year Power Services purchased a facility at Onslow Street, Invercargill and is developing the site for its Head Office, line depot and electrical and transformer workshops.
-Power Services also invested in a new contracting company, Peak Power Services Limited in February.
+Power Services holds a 51% investment in the contracting company Peak Power Services Limited.
 This company is based in Frankton and provides electrical contracting services in the Central Otago area.